dino0320/dino0320.github.io/docs/_posts/hardware/pc/building-self-pc/en/2025-05-29-building-self-pc-en.md

 #### [Crucial Pro 32GB Kit (16GBx2) DDR5-5600 UDIMM](https://www.crucial.jp/memory/ddr5/cp2k16g56c46u5)

 Since the CPU socket is LGA1700, I could choose between DDR4 and DDR5.
-The price difference wasn’t large, so I went with the newer DDR5.
+The price difference wasn't large, so I went with the newer DDR5.

 To take advantage of dual-channel, I went with 16GB × 2 (32GB total).
 I selected 5600 MT/s as it was the fastest speed available within my budget.